 With the Top 14 season nearly upon us, most of the runners and riders have revealed their new jerseys for 2018/19.
 As ever, it’s a colourful and varied bunch, and as usual, there are a lot of sponsor logos to be found!
 Let’s take a look at all the 2018/19 jerseys that have been revealed so far.

-Agen are unusual in that they haven’t yet officially revealed their new home and away jerseys – so much so that they’ve been playing preseason matches in the warm up jersey above.
+Agen left it until the very last minute to officially revealed their 2018/19 jerseys – so much so that they played preseason matches in their warm up jersey.

-The reason for this revolves around a leak of Agen’s home shirt, which relocated the badge to the bottom of the jersey to fit more sponsors logos in – such was the uproar, the mayor of Agen even got involved and there’s been no word on the jerseys since.
+The reason for this revolves around a leak of Agen’s home shirt, which relocated the badge to the bottom of the jersey to fit more sponsors logos in – such was the uproar, the mayor of Agen even got involved.
+As such it seems that they put off officially launching the shirts until the furore had died down.

 Union Bordeaux Begles